brianyamasaki/get-that-job/docs/src/resume/index.md

 The resume you give to a potential employer should fit into a single page.
 Some recruiters simply ignore the second page, so keep it to one page.

+## Get Organized

+Plan on searching for a job for at least a couple months and applying to at least half a dozen jobs.
+That means writing a whole bunch of resumes and cover letters and remembering when you're supposed to get contacted.

+[Getting organized](/common-ideas/organization) can make your life much easier.

 ## Create a Master Resume

 Since every resume will be slightly different for whatever job you're applying to, you should keep a master resume that has every job, experience, project and hobby with as much description as you can write.
 This master resume can span as many pages as you'd like.